 - 3 tbsp sugar

-- Separate the egg yolks and whites, and beat together the egg yolks, buttermilk, vegetable oil, and amaretto to combine.
+- Separate the egg yolks and whites, and beat together the egg yolks, buttermilk, melted butter or oil, and amaretto to combine.

 - Whisk to combine the flour, cornstarch, baking powder, and salt.
 Set aside.